dclive/H310MA20r1/README.md

 **Updates**

-* There's nothing else to update to at this time; this is the latest MacOS and the latest OpenCore available.
+* Using OCAT to update to OpenCore .77 (and associated kexts) works flawlessly.

 **Changelog**